NicholasSynovic/nicholassynovic.github.io/content/summaries/going-deeper-with-convolutions.md

 model is deep but not wide and is considered "sparse" by the authors.
 In other words, there are as few nodes as possible within the neural network.

-Szegedy etal's contributions are a state of the art computer vision model that provides experimental evidence that, "...
+Szegedy et al.'s contributions are a state of the art computer vision model that provides experimental evidence that, "...
 Approximating the expected optimal sparse structure by readily avilible dense building blocks is a viable method for improving neural networks for computer vision".
 This means that this model